Please note that I will be away between August 10-27, 2022, & unable to respond to booking requests, emails or phone calls

 The Hotham Valley Railway trains are based in Dwellingup.
 There is a train ride into the forest, and a steam train ride (in season) down the hill towards the coast.
 The popular vintage Restaurant Train departs from Dwellingup each weekend.

 The Bibbulmun Track passes through town, as does the Munda Biddi cycle trail.
+There are competition-grade mountain bike trails in the nearby forest.

 The Forest Heritage Centre and the School of Fine Wood gallery are well worth a visit.

-The Dwellingup Visitor Centre has information and maps for walking trails, cycling, canoeing and four-wheel driving in the area.
+The newly-renovated Dwellingup Visitor Centre has information and maps for walking trails, cycling, canoeing and four-wheel driving in the area.
 There is also a fascinating display of photographs and memorabilia from the disastrous bushfire of 1961.

 Mountain biking and canoeing equipment are available for hire in Dwellingup, from Dwellingup Adventures.